ezzarghili/xdev.ma/content/post/3-slim-golang-app-based-docker-image.md

 ## Build a smaller app binary

-Now that we have cross compiled the app and generated an executable binary, let's do a quick check to the size of all the generated binaries.
+We have cross compiled the app and generated an executable binary, let's do a quick check to the size of all the generated binaries.

 Run the command